-- Whole grains, gluten-free if necessary (e.g., buckwheat, quinoa, and oats)
+- Whole grains, gluten-free grains if necessary (e.g., brown or purple rice, buckwheat, quinoa, and oats)

-- Healthy fats (e.g. extra virgin olive oil, avocado oil, nut & seed oils)
+- Healthy fats (e.g., extra virgin olive oil, avocado oil, expeller pressed high-oleic safflower oil)

-Pro Tip: If you’re going to proactively increase your fiber intake, do it over several days or weeks because sudden increases in fiber can cause gas, bloating, and other gut discomfort.
-If you have IBS, talk to your doctor, or me, to see if certain fibers worsen your condition, and which are recommended.
+Pro Tip: If you’re going to increase your fiber intake proactively, do it over several days or weeks because sudden increases in fiber can cause gas, bloating, and other gut discomforts.
+If you have IBS, talk to your doctor or me to see if certain fibers worsen your condition and which are recommended.

 Do probiotics & other supplements help heal leaky gut?

 In particular, glutamine is one of the most studied compounds for reducing intestinal permeability.
-A randomized placebo-controlled study was done on IBS-D patients with intestinal hyperpermeability following infection.
-In addition to normalizing intestinal hyperpremeability, the patients receiving glutamine had reduced IBS-SS (Irritable Bowel Syndrome Severity Scoring System) scores, including a reduction in diarrhea, as compared to controls.
+One study on IBS-D patients showed a lessening of intestinal hyperpermeability, reduced IBS-SS (Irritable Bowel Syndrome Severity Scoring System) scores, and a reduction in diarrhea in patients receiving glutamine compared to controls.

-Regarding probiotics, while direct studies assessing their link to intestinal permeability are limited, certain strains of probiotics, including Bifidobacterium lactis BB-12, Lactobacillus plantarum, Lactobacillus rhamnosus GG, and others may support intestinal barrier function.
-If you are considering taking probiotics or other supplements to help support leaky gut, work with your dietitian or physician to help you choose the appropriate ones.
+While there are few direct studies on probiotics and leaky gut, certain strains of probiotics, including Bifidobacterium lactis BB-12, Lactobacillus plantarum, Lactobacillus rhamnosus GG, and others, may support intestinal barrier function.
+If you are considering taking a probiotic supplement or other supplements to help support a leaky gut, work with your dietitian or physician to help you choose the appropriate ones.

 (Learn more about the potential benefits of glutamine, probiotics, and additional supplements in leaky gut: Eating to Heal a Leaky Gut at Today’s Dietitian.)